qupaya/ng-mockito/libs/ng-mockito/ng-mockito/README.md

 # ng-mockito

 Mocking for Angular, based on [ts-mockito](https://github.com/NagRock/ts-mockito).
 If you use ts-mockito for your Angular project, you'll love ng-mockito!
-It also integrate nicely with [@testing-library/angular](https://github.com/testing-library/angular-testing-library).
+It also integrates nicely with [@testing-library/angular](https://github.com/testing-library/angular-testing-library).

 As a layer on top of ts-mockito, it's 100% compatible to it.
 You're still working with the usual functions (`when`, `verify`, ...).
 It just makes your life easier when preparing mocks for Angular-specific types.

+## Installation

+To use this package, install it as development dependency:

+`npm install ng-mockito --save-dev`

+Additionally, install ts-mockito in the same way, if not done already (it is a peer dependency of ng-mockito):

+`npm install ts-mockito --save-dev`

 ## Features